 - In the Hell's Gate series, also by David Weber, we have a pair of Sharonan diplomats.
 One is a psychic cop who can tell when you are lying.
 The other is a only an ambassador part-time; his day-job is Imperial Marine!

 - Horatio Hornblower was this on occasion, notably when he visited the Czar's court.

 - As of the last two books of the Time Scout series, Skeeter Jackson is the ambassador from the downtimers trapped on TT-86 to the uptime world.
 He also kicks ass during riots, fights off downtime bandits, and captures trained uptime assassins.
 And takes a girl on a date.

-- Ghem-Colonel Benin, is a contact of Miles' in Cetagandan Security and he twice helps stop an interstellar crises.
-In the end of A Civil Campaign he represents Cetaganda in Barrayar at the wedding of The Emperor.
+- Ghem-Colonel Benin is a contact of Miles' in Cetagandan Security, and he twice helps stop an interstellar crisis.
+At the end of A Civil Campaign he represents Cetaganda on Barrayar at the wedding of The Emperor.

 - Emperor Gregor himself played the Ambadassador in The Vor Game, as did Aral.

 - Alec has become this to the Downworlders of New York City in the Tales From The Shadowhunter Academy story "Born To Endless Night".
 He is the preferred go-to Shadowhunter for both Lily Chen of the vampires and Maia Roberts of the werewolves.
 Less combative than Jace and a lot less high-handed than Maryse, the Downworlders look to him for guidance in solving problems.
 But it is also understood that he will be no less decisive in dealing with problems that they let get out of control.